I was hesitant to write this.

 But, per the CEO he wishes I had come to him sooner because he saw these issues and hired a marketing director.

 Drat!
-(Personally, I believe he was full of crap but I wasn’t about to tell him that)
+(Personally, I believed he was full of crap but I wasn’t about to tell him that)

 But they thanked me for my initiative and said anything other marketing initiatives should be fielded by them.
 I agreed.